ubco-W2022T1-cosc301/project-group15/final_report_group15.md

 The dataset that we used is data from Steam, a popular online game store.
 The dataset includes information such as pricing, genre, release date, tags (which includes information on what features the game implements and/or type of game that it is), developer, publisher, languages, achievements, and much more.
 We obtained this data from Kaggle, an online database that hosts datasets.
 This data is under the CC0 (public domain) Licence and originally contained over 40 thousand steam games.
 The data was originally collected in the middle of 2019.

 ## Explorative Data Analysis (+!-!+Incomplete+!-!+)
-Our group's EDA mostly consisted of looking at the data manually and figuring out what we can clean up and wrangle in our data pipeline.
-This was due to the dataset we chose containing a lot of text that needed to be separated out into numerical and boolean values befoe they can be put into use for the analysis.
+Our group's EDA mostly consisted of looking at the data manually and figuring out what we can clean up had wrangle in our data pipeline.
+This was due to the dataset we chose containing a lot of text that needed to be separated out into numerical and boolean values before they can be put into use for the analysis.

 For example, we separated out the year from the release date and converted it into a numerical value.
 We also separated out the tags into individual columns and converted them into boolean values.
 This was done so that we can use the data for our analysis.